 WriterZen works

-I used WriterZen to find low-competition targeted keywords.
-Merely a couple of days after Google indexing, the targeted page ranked at the first spot.
+I used WriterZen to find keywords that were targeted at low competition.
+A couple of days after Google indexing, the targeted page ranked first.

-Although WriterZen’s keyword data is based on Google Keyword Planner, you can use other keyword research tools like Semrush (ex: Semrush Keyword Magic, Keyword Gap analyzer, or other keyword research tools of Semrush), SurferSEO, Ahrefs, Neil Patel’s Ubersuggest to find a list of keywords, and import to WriterZen and calculate KGS (Keyword Golden Score), Allintitle, Cluster, etc.,
+Although WriterZen’s keyword data is based on Google Keyword Planner, you can use other keyword research tools like Semrush, SurferSEO, Ahrefs, or Neil Patel’s Ubersuggest to find a list of keywords, import to WriterZen, and calculate KGS (Keyword Golden Score), Allintitle, Cluster, etc.,

 Final words on WriterZen review

-Due to various reasons that do not limit to Google’s constant algorithm changes, SEO has become difficult for beginners, particularly to tap into a competitive niche.
+Due to various reasons, not limited to Google’s constant algorithm changes, SEO has become difficult for beginners, particularly when it comes to tapping into a competitive niche.

-However, some fundamentals do not change.
-Whether we like it or not, content optimization for search engines is still a vital part.
+However, some fundamentals remain.
+Whether we like it or not, content optimization for search engines is still vital.

 In this WriterZen review, you found everything about it, including key features and pros and cons.
-If you are already using an SEO tool like Semrush, there is no need to use WriterZen.
+If you already use an SEO tool like Semrush, there is no need to use WriterZen.

-However, if you are looking for a tool to find low-competitive keywords to rank faster without backlinks, WriterZen is the best in the market.
+However, if you are looking for a tool to find low-competitive keywords that will rank faster without backlinks, WriterZen is the best option on the market.

 Click here to try WriterZen for free.